freenas/freenas-docs/userguide/sharing.rst

 * **share_name:** is configured in
   :menuselection:`Sharing --> WebDAV Shares`.

-Inputting the URL into a web browser will bring up an authentication pop-up message.
-Input a username of *webdav* and the password configured in
-:menuselection:`Services --> WebDAV`.
+Entering the URL in a web browser brings up an authentication pop-up message.
+Enter a username of *webdav* and the password configured in :menuselection:`Services --> WebDAV`.

 .. warning:: At this time, only the *webdav* user is supported.
 For